MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 ms.date: 05/31/2023
 ---

-# Power BI Desktop project Report folder
+# Power BI Desktop project report folder

 > [!IMPORTANT]
 > Power BI Desktop projects is currently in **PREVIEW**.
 This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 This article describes the files and subfolders in a Microsoft Power BI Desktop project's **Report** folder.
 The files and subfolders here represent a Power BI report.
-Depending on your project, the Report folder can include:
+Depending on your project, the report folder can include:

 - .pbi\
   - [localSettings.json](#pbilocalsettingsjson)